 Hello!
-Nora, Ceal, and Patty welcome you to the Mentorship and Mentoring Practices SIG (#066).
-We have been meeting every month since June, planning for the upcoming Dissertation Award, and the Distinguished Paper Award (due this past August 15).
+Nora, Ceal, and Amy welcome you to the Mentorship and Mentoring Practices SIG (#066).
+We have been meeting every month since June, planning for the upcoming Dissertation Award (due December 31, 2024 tentatively), and the Distinguished Paper Award (due this past August 23).
 Next, we are working on the SIG Website and hope to publish a periodic newsletter.

 We wanted to share a bit about ourselves.
-We look forward to serving you, Nora, SIG Chair, and Ceal, SIG Secretary/Treasurer terms are for the next two plus years, and Patty will finish her three-year term as Program Chair in April 2024.
+We look forward to serving you, Nora, SIG Chair, and Ceal, SIG Secretary/Treasurer terms will continue for the next two years, and Amy in her three-year term as Program Chair begun in April 2024.

 Nora Dominguez, Ph.D., is the Director of the Mentoring Institute at the University of New Mexico (UNM), a Professional Consultant at the School of Medicine (SOM-UNM), Assistant Professor at the Organization, Information and Learning Sciences Department (OILS-UNM), Research Faculty for the Department of Internal Medicine (IM-UNM), and President Emeritus of the International Mentoring Association (IMA).
 Dominguez earned her bachelor’s degree in accounting from the National Autonomous University of Mexico (UNAM), her M.B.A. from the Autonomous Technological Institute of Mexico (ITAM), and her Ph.D. in Organizational Learning and Instructional Technologies from the University of New Mexico (UNM).